GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/advanced-projectile/details.md

 Control how a projectile moves including speed, acceleration, distance, and lifetime.

 ## Simulate a rocket

 A rocket can be simulated with:

-- a starting speed of 0
+- Starting speed of 0
-- a positive acceleration
+- Positive acceleration

 !!! tip

-   A max speed may also be defined to avoid the projectile to go too fast.
+   Max speed may also be defined to prevent the projectile from going too fast.

-- To simulate a hand grenade, use a high starting speed, a negative acceleration, and a non-zero lifetime
+## Simulate a thrown weapon

+A thrown weapon, such as a hand grenade, can be simulated with:

+- High starting speed
+- Negative acceleration (object will slow down and stop)
+- Non-zero lifetime (object will be automatically deleted)

+## Direction of acceleration

-- If the object is not moving, acceleration will be towards the direction it is facing
+If the object is not moving:

+- Acceleration will be towards the direction (angle) it is facing.

-- If the object is moving, acceleration will be in the direction the object is moving
+If the object is moving:

+- Acceleration will be in the direction the object is moving.
+- This enables projectiles to keep moving even if they are not rotated in the direction of movement

 !!! tip